willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 PGN will need to be stored anyway to complete next and back buttons functionality.
 This will be implemented through a stack of all the moves made in the game.
 Then when a user wishes to go back a position it will simply pop the top move off the stack which will be the last move played due to the stack's nature in storing data.

-Development notes:
-FEN validation: regex checks?
-TRY CATCH good enough Look into how to get clickable pieces on the gui, need some human interaction in the program.
-COORDINATES CONVERTER Return square on
-Click handlers?
-Click boxes?
-New bitmap?
-New image box?

 ### Design